aleff-github/my-flipper-shits/[BADUSB] ProtonVPN Config File - Windows/README.md

-# ProtonVPN config file - BadUSB ✅
+# ProtonVPN config file - BADUSB ✅

 A script used to stole target ProtonVPN config file.